godotengine/godot-docs/learning/step_by_step/instancing.rst

 A little more
 -------------

-There can be as many instances as desired in a scene, just try instancing more balls, or duplicating them (Ctrl-D or duplicate button):
+There can be as many instances as desired in a scene.
+Just try instancing more balls, or duplicating them (Ctrl-D or duplicate button):

 .. image:: /img/instmany.png